isabella232/journey-optimizer-learn.en/help/challenges/introduction-and-pre-requisites.md

 ### System requirements

-* Access to a Journey Optimizer Journey instance
+* Access to a Journey Optimizer instance
-  * Make sure you have either *Journey Manager* or *Journey Administrator* rights
 * AEM Assets Essentials must be provisioned for your instance
 * It is recommended to complete the challenge in a dedicated training sandbox.
 Refer to the [Set-up a training sandbox tutorial](/help/tutorial-set-up-training-sandbox/overview.md) for instructions.
+  * Make sure you have either *Journey Manager* or *Journey Administrator* rights

 ### Skills you might need